elliotnolten/location-lookup-framerx/LocationLookup.framerfx/README.md

 * Added keyboard navigation to go through results.
 * Added Value and Placeholder to custom properties.
 * You can set a custom maximum amount of results.
+### v1.3.0
+* Improved keyboard navigation.
+Going through the results with your arrow keys now updates the value in the search field.